 Additionally, in environments such as those analyzed, with the presence of forests, lagoons, swamps and marshes, cleaning tasks must be carried out with the greatest care.
 For this reason, it is a common practice in the industry to have large contingents of workforce that allow these selective clearing and cleaning processes to be carried out, always seeking to achieve the environmental quality levels established by the Peruvian environmental authority.

-For each of the spills that occur, from PETROPERÚ we develop an ad hoc evaluation process, which includes both the physical-chemical and biological characterization of the areas of influence of the events as well as the socioeconomic characterization of the local communities and their areas of use of natural resources, in order to identify and evaluate the potential impacts to the relevant components of the environment.
+for each of the spills that occurred, Petroperú developed an ad hocevaluation process, which includes both the physical-chemical and biological characterization of the areas of influence of the events and the socio-economic characterization of local communities and their areas of use of natural resources, in order to identify and evaluate the potential impacts on the relevant components of the environment.

 It should be noted that these evaluations include a systematic process of environmental monitoring focused on the follow-up and evolution of the rehabilitation of soils, surface waters and aquatic sediments, as well as the flora and fauna of the remediated areas, even after the cleaning activities have been completed. and remediation.